Ultron: Ultron Forever

+An alternate timeline variant of Ultron who successfully conquered Earth and Asgard appears in Original Sin.

 What If?

 Ultron was featured in some What If comics:

-Danger became Ultron's bride

 In the alternate universe of What If?
 Astonishing X-Men, the Danger Room got a body of her own and betrayed the X-Men.
-She eventually married Ultron and the two conquered Earth, the Shi'ar Empire and the entire universe.
+She eventually married Ultron and the two conquered the universe together.